liushuyu6666/Theory/Basic_Knowledge/OpenStack/OpenStack.md

 ### Assign a floating IP

-- private IPs are assigned to the instance to connect between instances.
+- private IPs are assigned to the instance by default to connect between instances.
+These are most likely to be used for communication **between instances** within a private network.
+Private IPs **do not allow us to access the instances from the external** network.
+- public IP
   - public IP is used to communicate with the outer world, so that you can ping it from the platform where the OpenStack deployed in.
+  - Only one Floating IP can be attached to an instance at any given time.
+  - can be fetch and detach by user.
+  - The OpenStack administrator configures a subnet of publicly accessible IP addresses called a **Floating IP Pool**.
+  - bind IP address from your internal network with the floating IP.
+  - ping to confirm the connectivity, Make sure your Security Groups are properly set or this will not work.
 - what you need to do in HEAT template (`yaml` file)
   - create a floating IP, allocate an external network(public)
   - assign an IP address from your internal network to the port